Does the Elementary school have boys?

 Do your students receive athletic scholarships to university programs?

 Yes.
-We have had several our students receive full academic and athletic scholarships.
-They have gone on to Rice University, Our Lady of the Lake, Yale, Eastern New Mexico at Portals, Adams State at Colorado, West Texas AM, and Odessa College.
+We have had several of our students receive full academic and athletic scholarships.
+They have gone on to Rice University, Our Lady of the Lake, Yale, Eastern New Mexico at Portales, Adams State at Colorado, West Texas AM, and Odessa College.
 We compete in TAPPS and in District 1-5A.

 Do you have small class sizes?